reimagined/resolve/docs/frontend.md

 {"id":"12345-new-shopping-list","name":"List 1","list":[{"id":"1","text":"Beer","checked":false},{"id":"2","text":"Chips","checked":false}]}
 ```

-Below you can see the newly created list and its items on the Shopping List application's page.
+Below, you can see the newly created list and its items on the Shopping List application's page.

 ![List1-items](assets/curl/list1-items.png)

-For more information on the HTTP API, refer to the [API Reference](api-reference.md#http-api) topic.
+For more information on the HTTP API, refer to the following help topic: [API Reference](api-reference.md#http-api).

 You can extend a reSolve server's API with API Handlers.
-Refer to the [API Handlers](api-handlers.md) topic for more information.
+Refer to the following help topic for more information: [API Handlers](api-handlers.md).

 ## resolve-client library

-The **resolve-client** library provides an interface that you can use to communicate with reSolve backend from JavaScript code.
+The **resolve-client** library provides an interface that you can use to communicate with the reSolve backend from JavaScript code.
 To initialize the client, call the library's `getClient` function.
 This function takes a reSolve context as a parameter and returns an initialized client object.
 This object exposes the following functions:

 | Function                                                | Description                                |
 | ------------------------------------------------------- | ------------------------------------------ |